Scholarships For People With Epilepsy

 • Camp scholarships for children with epilepsy between the ages of 6 and 18.

 • College and continuing education scholarships for high school graduates and adults returning to college, university, trade school or other institutions of continued learning.

-FACES is pleased to accept applications for the 2016 College Scholarship Program.
-FACES will provide partial financial support for the education of incoming freshmen or currently enrolled college students affected by epilepsy and seizure disorders; award amount will vary from a minimum of $500 and will not exceed $5,000 per student, depending on the applicant’s financial need.
+FACES annually provides partial financial support for the education of incoming freshmen or currently enrolled college students affected by epilepsy and seizure disorders; award amount will vary from a minimum of $500 and will not exceed $5,000 per student, depending on the applicant’s financial need.
 We are seeking to recognize the personal accomplishments of those living with epilepsy during their college journey.